objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 are highlighted in green.

-But the actual work with EO code takes place in `AssembleMojo`.
+However, the actual work with EO code takes place in `AssembleMojo`.
-`AssembleMojo` is the goal consisting of other goals that work with the EO file [Picture 4](/images/AssembleMojo.svg).
+`AssembleMojo` is the goal consisting of other goals that work with the EO file, as shown in [Picture 4](/images/AssembleMojo.svg).